 - providing undergraduates with a breadth and quality of relevant course and laboratory work and with experiences that will enable them to prepare for a life of service.

 - providing opportunities for students to engage in research and scholarly discovery, modelling professional competence and community service.

 The department wants to be certain that all students in this program have fully engaged the central Christian perspectives surrounding biology.
 To do so, we require students to purchase and read selections from Biology Through the Eyes of Faith (R.T.
 Wright, 1989.
 Harper & Row Publishers) beginning in their first year.
 Each course taught in the Biology program addresses a sub-set of these issues.

 Students are exposed to the varied personal expressions of our faculty on these subjects.
-In our courses, we use a variety of exercises (readings and writing assignments) and disciplines (such as opening classes with scripture reading and prayer) to help students see the importance the faculty places on engaging the spiritual questions raised in this discipline.
+We use a variety of exercises (readings and writing assignments) and disciplines (such as opening classes with scripture reading and prayer) to help students see the importance the faculty places on engaging spiritual questions raised in this discipline.

 All students graduating with a degree in Biology are required to take a course in the history and theory of biology.
-Each fall, Biology faculty participates in an annual 3-day ecology field trip.
+Each fall, Biology faculty participates in a three-day ecology field trip.
 Students are immersed in a community experience of seeing the world from a stewardship perspective on these trips.